cbrenn/hotel/sketch.md

 Wave 1 reqs
-DONE As an administrator, I can access the list of all of the rooms in the hotel DONE As an administrator, I can reserve a room for a given date range
+DONE As an administrator, I can access the list of all of the rooms in the hotel hotel.rooms

+DONE As an administrator, I can reserve a room for a given date range checkin, checkout

-DONE As an administrator, I can access the list of reservations for a specific date
+DONE As an administrator, I can access the list of reservations for a specific date yes, not the rooms the reservations

-DONE As an administrator, I can get the total cost for a given reservation
+DONE As an administrator, I can get the total cost for a given reservation yes cost method

 when you reserve - try to keep everything in one room